e10m/hmdb_website_google_cloud/README.md

 * NOTE: Internet Explorer is not supported by this tool

 ## Main Usage:
-1. Connect to **Johns Hopkins Campus Wi-Fi** or connect to the **JHU VPN** if accessing from off-campus
+1. Input the [URL](http://34.94.137.66/) into your browser
-2. Input the [URL](http://bfx3.aap.jhu.edu/dmach1/adv_pcc_final/final/templates/front_page.html) into your browser
+   * **NOTE**: The server is hosted from Monday to Friday 5 AM - 5 PM PST
-3. Search for a protein
+2. Search for a protein
    * eg:
      * Glucokinase (protein)
      * HMDBP10676 (HMDB accession number)
      * SRY (gene name)
-4. Select the desired protein from the resulting (if any) table that appears
+3. Select the desired protein from the resulting (if any) table that appears
-5. Select a category (usually on the left) by clicking on the blue buttons for more specific categorical information about the protein
+4. Select a category (usually on the left) by clicking on the blue buttons for more specific categorical information about the protein
     * eg:
       * Biological Functions, Literature